zdravkov/kendo-docs/api/javascript/ui/gantt.md

 ### views `Array`

 The views displayed by the Gantt and their configuration.
 The array items can be either objects specifying the view configuration or strings representing the view types (assuming default configuration).
-By default the Kendo UI Gantt widget displays all three ("day", "week", and "month") views.
+By default the Kendo UI Gantt widget displays "day", "week", and "month" views.

 ### views.type `String`

 The type of the view.
-The built-in views are: "day", "week", and "month".
+The built-in views are: "day", "week", "month" and "year".

 ### views.selected `Boolean` *(default: false)*